-A summary of the settled alleged FCA substandard cases can be found in Table 1.
-Ten out of 136 substandard cases exceeded ten million dollars.
-It should be noted that the table is not a complete listing of all federal False Claims Act settlements between the Federal Government and healthcare organizations involving allegations of substandard care for the time period reviewed.
-Currently, the Department of Justice only discloses FCA settlement statistics that are general in nature (Segroves, 2010).
-FCA allegations often remain under seal making and are not always publicized by the Department of Justice (DOJ).
-Usually, DOJ reports to the press for alleged substandard care cases are limited to those with multi-million dollar recoveries (Segroves, 2010).
+Table 1 is not a complete listing of all federal alleged FCA settlements between the federal government and healthcare organizations involving allegations of substandard care for the period studied.
+Limitations on obtaining a complete picture of the number of cases and settlements occur for several reasons.
+First, FCA allegations often remain under seal making it difficult to obtain precise information for those cases.
+The Department of Justice (DOJ) also does not publicize all cases making it impossible to use DOJ press releases as a complete accounting of all cases.
+In fact, DOJ reports to the press for alleged substandard care cases are usually limited to those with significant dollar recoveries (Department of Justice, 2013; Segroves, 2010).
 United States Attorney's offices also vary widely in the amount of information they provide to the public related to FCA substandard settlements (Segroves, 2010).
-It is not uncommon for private lawyers to keep settlements secret; also, as part of their settlements, government attorneys agree not to publicize the case (Gaul, 2005a).
-For example, the U.S. Attorney's Office for the Eastern District of Virginia only placed such settlements on its website after an article in the Washington Post criticized the secrecy given such settlements (Gaul, 2005b).
+Government attorneys, as part of settlements, often agree not to publicize the case (Gaul, 2005a; in Segroves, 2010).
+As an example, it took an article in the Washington Post criticizing the concealment of alleged FCA substandard care settlements before the U.S. Attorney's Office for the Eastern District of Virginia placed such settlements on its website (Gaul, 2005b; in Segroves 2010).